Windows Roaming Profiles

 The My Documents, Application Data, Desktop, and Recent directories are now written immediately to a new subdirectory in your home directory called .windows rather than the previous only at logout scenario.
 This has the benefit of speeding up the login and logout process a great deal.

 As a result of these changes, those four directories are no longer located under C:\Documents and Settings\username but instead can be found in Z:\.windows.
-We have noticed that certain applications do not automatically pick up on this change.
-Two of them are Thunderbird and Netscape 7.x.
+We have noticed that certain applications (such as Thunderbird) do not automatically pick up on this change.
 If you have been using either of these applications in the past, you should take the following steps before attempting to open them again:

 - Use the application's profile manager to rename your original profile to something else.